I. Naming of a Building/Facility in Recognition of Financial Contributions

-- The ACC Foundation Executive Director will work with potential donors to determine the nature and intent of a gift.
+- The Austin Community College Foundation (“the Foundation”) Executive Director will work with potential donors to determine the nature and intent of a gift.
 The Foundation Naming Guidelines and Naming Agreement will be shared with the donor.

-- When a naming opportunity is identified, a request will be developed and submitted to the Austin Community College Foundation for approval.
+- When a naming opportunity is identified, a request will be submitted to the Foundation for approval.
 The Foundation will only recommend naming opportunities that involve a financial contribution.
-Approved requests will be forwarded to the ACC Board of Trustees.
+Proposals from the Foundation will be approved by the Chancellor before going forward to the ACC Board of Trustees.

 - The request will include: